Noli Me Tángere (novel): Recent English editions

 On August 21, 2007, a 480-page English-language version of Noli Me Tángere was released to major Australian book stores.
 Penguin Classics (an imprint by Penguin Books) published this edition in keeping with its "commitment to publish the major literary classics of the world."

 American writer Harold Augenbraum, who first read Noli in 1992, had translated the novel.
 A writer well-acquainted with translating other Spanish-language literary works, Augenbraum proposed to translate the novel.
 Penguin changed their initial plan of adapting existing English versions and instead commissioned him to make a new translation.
+León Guerrero, a Filipino consular officer in London, made a translated version of the book published under the name of The Lost Eden, though its edition has faced criticism by Harold Augenbraum by stating that it omitted passages that made fun of the Filipino bourgeoisie.
+Ma.
+Soledad Lacson-Locsin translated the book in her eighties before Bookmark, Inc., of Manila published it in hardcover in 1995, referring to the original facsimiles.
+Her edition, however, faced criticism, with Harold Augenbraum stating that "[the book's] syntax is muddled, its grammar questionable, and its style wooden"; the review also stated that "the text ends up riddled with mis-takes and confusion" by misinterpreting events.

 Reaction and legacy

 This novel and its sequel, El filibusterismo (nicknamed El fili), were banned by Spanish authorities in the Philippines because of their allegations of corruption and abuse by the colonial government and the Catholic Church.
 Copies of the book were nevertheless smuggled in and hidden, and when Rizal returned to the Philippines after completing medical studies, he quickly ran afoul of the local government.
 A few days after his arrival, Rizal was summoned to Malacañan Palace by Governor-General Emilio Terrero, who told him of the charge that Noli Me Tángere contained subversive elements.
 After a discussion, Terrero was appeased but still unable to offer resistance to pressure from the Church against the book.
 The persecution can be discerned from Rizal's letter to Ferdinand Blumentritt:

 My book made a lot of noise; everywhere, I am asked about it.
 They wanted to anathematize me ['to excommunicate me'] because of it...
 I am considered a German spy, an agent of Bismarck, they say I am a Protestant, a freemason, a sorcerer, a damned soul and evil.
 It is whispered that I want to draw plans, that I have a foreign passport and that I wander through the streets by night...

 Rizal was exiled to Dapitan in the province of Zamboanga in the Western Mindanao region of the country, then later arrested for "inciting rebellion" based largely on his writings.
 Rizal was executed by firing squad at Bagumbayan outside Manila's walls on December 30, 1896, at the age of thirty-five, at the park that now bears his name.